Add Microsoft Edge for Windows 10 to Microsoft Intune

 Before you can deploy, configure, monitor, or protect apps, you must add them to Intune.
 One of the available app types is Microsoft Edge version 77 and later.
 By selecting this app type in Intune, you can assign and install Microsoft Edge version 77 and later to devices you manage that run Windows 10.

-This app type is in public preview and offers developer and beta channels for Windows 10.
+This app type is in public preview and offers stable, beta, and dev channels for Windows 10.
 The deployment is in English (EN) only, however end users can change the display language in the browser under Settings > Languages.
 Microsoft Edge is a Win32 app installed in system context and on like architectures (x86 app on x86 OS, and x64 app on x64 OS).
 Intune will detect any preexisting Microsoft Edge installations.
 If it is installed in user context, a system installation will overwrite it.
 If it is installed in system context, installion success is reported.
-In addition, automatic updates of Microsoft Edge are On by default, and Microsoft Edge cannot be uninstalled.
+In addition, automatic updates of Microsoft Edge are On by default.

 Microsoft Edge version 77 and later is available for macOS as well.